spatialos/online-services/docs/content/get-started/quickstart-4.md

 spatial auth login
 ```

-The tool lives at [`github.com/spatialos/online-services/tree/master/tools/ServiceAccountCLI`](https://github.com/spatialos/online-services/tree/master/tools/ServiceAccountCLI).
+The tool we're using lives at [`github.com/spatialos/online-services/tree/master/tools/ServiceAccountCLI`](https://github.com/spatialos/online-services/tree/master/tools/ServiceAccountCLI).
 You can read more about it in the [Service account CLI tool documentation]({{urlRoot}}/content/workflows/service-account-cli).

-For now, you can navigate there and run this command, replacing the `--project_name` parameter with the name of your SpatialOS project (you can change `--service_account_name` to whatever you want, but we've used "online_services_demo" as an example):
+For now, you can navigate to the `tools/ServiceAccountCLI` directory and run the following command, replacing the `--project_name` parameter with the name of your SpatialOS project (you can change `--service_account_name` to whatever you want, but we've used "online_services_demo" as an example):

 ```bash
 dotnet run -- create --project_name "[your SpatialOS project name]" --service_account_name "online_services_demo" --refresh_token_output_file=service-account.txt --lifetime=0.0:0 --project_write